umaru-jpg/umaru-jpg/README.md

-# 💫 About Me:
+# 💫 About Me: Hello world, i'm Umar!
-Hello world, i'm Umar!
+I am a student at a vocational high school, specializing in software engineering

 ## 🌐 Socials: